On formulas and fractional exponents for umbral operators: Fractional exponents of umbral operators

 \section{Fractional exponents of umbral operators}

-In light of \Cref{f:Eform}, there is a straightforward way of defining the fractional exponent of an umbral operator:
+In light of \Cref{f:Eform}, there is a natural way to define fractional exponents of an umbral operator:

-Since $s \itlog(f) = \itlog(f^s)$, $\phi^s$ is generated by the formal power series $f^s$.
+Since $s \itlog(f) = \itlog(f^s)$, the operator $\phi^s$ is generated by the formal power series $f^s$.
 This is precisely the definition adopted in \cite{beauduin2025b}.
-It stands in contrast with an alternative definition based on the binomial series, which carries convergence issues.
+It contrasts with an alternative definition based on the binomial series, which involves convergence issues.